 The River King (2005)

-Edward Burns (The Brothers McMullen, Confidence) stars as police detective Abel Grey.
-He and his partner Joey Tosh (John Kapelos – noted for a numerous list of television shows) are first on the scene.
-They pull the corpse of a young man from the river.
-We soon learn that the boy’s identity is that of August Pierce, a local, exclusive, extremely private college student.
-Fearing that a scandal might ensue, the school is quick to say that the death was a suicide.
-The local police department, which makes it known that it tries to distance itself from the school as much as possible, wants to squash the investigation as soon as possible, apparently willing to do whatever the school wants.
+The local police department, which has made it clear that it tries to distance itself from the school as much as possible, appears to be eager to close the investigation as soon as possible, apparently willing to do whatever the school requests.
 Even Joey wants the case shut despite increasing amounts of evidence that suggest the death was more than just a suicide.
 When Joey hands Abel a box of cash after meeting with a powerful official at the school, Abel learns that the school has a reputation for donating large sums of money to the police department’s “benevolent fund.”
 In other words, the college pays the police department off to stay out of the school’s affairs.

-Abel knows that if he wants to find any real answers to the death, he will need to conduct his investigation all on his own.
-Abel is especially interested in learning the truth because his older brother committed suicide at about the same age that August was when he died.
-Abel discovers from the boy’s girlfriend, Carlin (Rachelle Lefevre – The Twilight Series), that the fraternity severely bullied him (though they never use the word fraternity) while he was pledging.
 For his initiation, August had to kill a rabbit.
-When he refuses to do this, the fraternity leader says he can only get into their exclusive club if he turns a white rose red.
-Rather than believing the death a suicide, Abel secretly suspects that it is a schoolboy imitation gone wrong.
+When he refuses to do this, the fraternity leader says he can only gain entry to their exclusive club if he turns a white rose red.
+Rather than believing the death a suicide, Abel secretly suspects that it is a schoolboy’s imitation gone wrong.
 With Carlin’s help and that of photography professor Betsy Chase (Jennifer Ehle – Possession, The King’s Speech), Abel discovers what happened on that fatal night.
 Through his discoveries, he can reconcile with his father the suicide of his older brother some 25 years earlier.

 This movie is flawed, and the acting could be better outside of Burns.
 And while this movie could easily have been a two-part episode of a show like CSI or Law and Order, Abel’s backstory makes the story unique.
 The River King was also filmed almost entirely outside.
 The snow, the ice, and the forest are integral parts of the storytelling.
-The college almost seemed to be its own city within the city of Hadin, separate from the police department, governing itself with its own laws and belief system.
+The college nearly seemed to be its own city within the city of Hadin, separate from the police department, governing itself with its own laws and belief system.

 Plot 8/10